-The advanced level of accuracy provided by LightSpace CMS has lead many of the world's leading display manufacturers to partner with Light Illusion for display calibration, including Konvision, Osee, TVLogic, Flanders Scientific, Eizo, Dolby, Bon, SmallHD, Convergent Design, NEC, and many more.
+The advanced level of accuracy provided by LightSpace CMS has lead many of the world's leading display manufacturers to partner with Light Illusion for display calibration, including Canon, Konvision, Osee, TVLogic, Flanders Scientific, Eizo, Dolby, SmallHD, Convergent Design, NEC, BenQ, and many more.

 The LUT image concept is the basis for most LUT functions within LightSpace CMS.
 The LUT Image is a graphical image that represents the LUT data, and can be used for manual LUT manipulation via any colour program, such as Photoshop, and to RIP LUTs from other incompatible (eg. encrypted LUT) systems.
 A reference image can be inserted into the central black space for visual reference of any colour change applied to the LUT - Marcy for example.

 See the LUT Image Manipulation page for further information.

 To convert LUTs with LightSpace CMS, simply use the Import option to load the original LUT, and then Export in the required new format or formats.